Houston Government Contract Fraud Lawyers

 Billing and Invoice Issues: The government scrutinizes every invoice submitted under federal contracts.
 Allegations of inflated costs, duplicate billing, or charging personal expenses to government contracts can trigger False Claims Act investigations that result in both civil and criminal penalties.

-Compliance Violations: Federal contractors must comply with hundreds of regulations, including the Buy American Act, Trade Agreements Act, Service Contract Act, and Davis-Bacon Act.
+Compliance Violations: Federal contractors must comply with hundreds of FAR regulations and flow down clauses, including the Buy American Act, Trade Agreements Act (TAA compliance), Service Contract Act, and Davis-Bacon Act.
 Violations that prosecutors claim were “knowing” can become criminal charges carrying prison sentences.

-False Claims Act Violations: The most dangerous weapon in the government’s arsenal, the False Claims Act allows prosecutors to seek treble damages plus penalties of up to $27,018 per false claim in 2025.
+Federal False Claims Act Violations: The most dangerous weapon in the government’s arsenal, the federal False Claims Act allows prosecutors to seek treble damages plus penalties of up to $27,018 per false claim in 2025.
 Criminal violations carry up to five years in federal prison.
+Our Houston false claims act criminal defense attorneys can help.

 The Federal Investigation Process: What Happens Next